-If you have been offered a place and had an intake appointment or accepted a place but decide to withdraw or defer your application, you will need to pay the registration fee to go back onto the waiting list.
+If you have been offered a place and had an intake appointment or accepted a place but decide to withdraw or defer your application, you will need to pay the registration fee again to go back onto the waiting list.
 If you have been offered a place and decline immediately without proceeding further with the admission process, you may decline once without having to pay the registration fee again.

 We may contact the current or previous school for information on your child's academic progress.
-If you are currently at another Dutch International Primary of Secondary School, the school will be informed.
+If you are currently at another Dutch (International) Primary or Secondary School, the school will be contacted.

-Students with Dutch Nationality only
+Eligibility of students with Dutch Nationality only

-The Dutch government has a number of criteria applying to students with a Dutch nationality only:
+The Dutch government has a number of criteria applying to students with only a Dutch nationality: